 The SOLE footbed also equalizes the pressure distribution towards the entirety of the foot.
 This can also relieve pain brought by other foot conditions like bunions, plantar fasciitis, etc. If you opt to wear this, the ball of your foot and your heel will feel at ease.

-To use this product, the first step is to pop into the oven at 90⁰C.
+To use this product, the first step is to pop it into the oven at 90⁰C.
 Take the custom inserts out of the oven after two minutes.
-Afterwards, place them inside your shoes and step in immediately.
+Afterward, place them inside your shoes and step in immediately.
 Remember to step into the insoles with proper posture and stay in the position for two minutes.

 - Caters to all arch types